buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 ### Spell Rarity

 Spells indicate the Rarity, which is how likely it is to find this spell or how well-known it might be.
 Rarity depends not only on the level of the spell itself—obviously more powerful spells are also rarer—but also on how widely they are spread and known.
-The Narrator will use this 3d6 scale to evaluate what can be found more easily: % Common (1-75\%) - Uncommon (76-93\%) - Rare (94-97\%) - Very Rare (98-99\%) - Legendary (100\%).
+The Game Master will use this 3d6 scale to evaluate what can be found more easily: % Common (1-75\%) - Uncommon (76-93\%) - Rare (94-97\%) - Very Rare (98-99\%) - Legendary (100\%).

 Common (1-14) - Uncommon (15) - Rare (16) - Very Rare (17) - Legendary (18).

 ### Combining Magical Effects

 The effects of different spells add up as long as their duration overlaps.
 The effects of the same spell or spells that give the same bonus cast multiple times on the same target do not combine.
-Instead, the most powerful spell among those cast,the highest level one, and in case of a tie, the one that obtained more Magic Criticals, will apply as long as the durations overlap.
+Instead, the most powerful spell among those cast, the highest level one, and if there is a tie, the one that obtained more Magic Criticals, will apply as long as the durations overlap.

 In the case of instantaneous spells, the effects act individually if they occur in the same initiative segment.
 E.g., If I am hit by a lightning bolt at initiative segment 4 and then by another lightning bolt at initiative segment 8, I will make two distinct Saving Throws with relative damage management; if they were in the same initiative segment, I would only suffer the more powerful one (see above).